Exploser/Django-WebApp/README.md

 ## About

   This is a Django-based full stack web application designed for easy posting and management of images and texts.
 Users can upload their artwork to an interactive gallery, and view or manage posts through a user-friendly interface.
-Features
+Features.

-    Image Uploads: Users can upload images directly to the web application.
+  * Image Uploads: Users can upload images directly to the web application.
-    Artwork Management: Facilities to add, update, and delete artwork posts.
+  * Artwork Management: Facilities to add, update, and delete artwork posts.
-    Interactive Gallery: A streamlined gallery to display uploaded artwork with options to interact with the posts.
+  * Interactive Gallery: A streamlined gallery to display uploaded artwork with options to interact with the posts.

 ## Pictures of the webapp
 ![1](https://github.com/Exploser/Django-WebApp/assets/126280113/24b11055-8aac-412d-a972-a08bf4de92d6)